Hearts of Iron IV: Ban in China

-Hearts of Iron IV was banned in China on November 2, 2017, shortly before the announcement of the Waking The Tiger expansion for "a claim that the game does not comply with local law."
-This is despite Tencent, a Chinese game-developer, buying 10% of Paradox interactive on May 27, 2016.
+Hearts of Iron IV was banned in China on 2 November 2017, shortly before the announcement of the Waking The Tiger expansion for "a claim that the game does not comply with local law."
+This is despite Tencent, a Chinese game developer, buying 10% of Paradox Interactive on 27 May 2016.

-China had previously banned Hearts of Iron in 2004 for "distorting historical facts" by depicting Tibet, Manchukuo and West Xinjiang as sovereign countries and for having Japan control Taiwan, all of which were fact but did not comply with China's mandates over spin.
+China had previously banned Hearts of Iron in 2004 for "distorting historical facts" by depicting Tibet, Manchukuo and West Xinjiang as sovereign countries and for having Japan control Taiwan.